 Program participants must report all decreases of income in writing within 30 days.
-The PHA must process the change if a decrease in income of at least \$50 per month is reported.
+The PHA must process the change if a decrease in income of at least \$50 per month 10% decrease of adjusted income is reported.

 The PHA will process a rent adjustment if all reported changes within a 60-day period result in an overall income decrease as long as the decrease in income will last thirty (30) days or more from the date it was reported and was verified, or when the PHA confirms that the decrease in income is \$50 or more per month.